KeYProject/key-docs/docs/devel/Testing/index.md

 When is a test case considered as slow?
 We try to keep `testFast`of all subprojects below 5 minutes.
 Our suggestion: A test case is slow if it consumes more than 20 seconds.
-Additionally you sould mark test cases as slow, if they does not impact the coverage.
+Additionally, you should mark test cases as slow, if they do not impact the coverage.

-You can create new junit test categories.
+You can create new JUnit test categories.
 See `build.gradle` and `key.util/../testcategories/Slow.java`.